databendlabs/databend/docs/doc/10-deploy/10-cluster-minio.md

 title: Start a Local Query Cluster
 sidebar_label: Local Cluster
 description:
-  How to Deploy a Local Query Cluster
+  How to Deploy a Local Query Cluster.
 ---

 :::tip